 \subsection{Local thermodynamics in de Sitter Universe}

-Let us consider how this local temperature $T_{\rm loc}$ enters statistical physics of the de Sitter universe.\cite{Volovik2021g} According to Ref. \cite{Podolskiy2018} the probability of fluctuation of the potential of the scalar field $\Phi$ in the de Sitter spacetime is
+Let us consider how this local temperature $T_{\rm loc}=2T_{\rm H}$ may enter statistical physics of the de Sitter Universe.\cite{Volovik2021g} According to Ref. \cite{Podolskiy2018} the probability of fluctuation of the potential of the scalar field $\Phi$ in the de Sitter spacetime is

 where $F$ is the free energy of the matter field.

 There are two ways to interpret this probability.
 The traditional interpretation is in terms of the Hawking temperature: \cite{Podolskiy2018}

 Here the free energy is determined in the region within the cosmological horizon with volume $\frac{4\pi}{3H^3}$, i.e. the volume of a given Hubble patch.